Interpreting Skills

 -

-Areas of Strength: Use of space, sentence boundaries and types, non-manual markers, verb agreement, and matching of student register were effective when information was less complex and dense.
+Areas of Strength: Use of space, sentence boundaries and types, non-manual markers, verb agreement, and matching student register were effective when information was less complex and dense.

 -